NilsBrause/waylandpp/README.md

 `BINDIR`            | Binary folder relative to the prefix `SHAREDIR`          | Shared folder relative to the prefix

-To build the example programs, `scons` is executed in the example directory.
-If the library is not yet installed, the following commands can be used to run the example programs from the root directory of the repository, while a Wayland compositor is running:

-    $ LD_LIBRARY_PATH=src example/opengles
-    $ LD_LIBRARY_PATH=src example/shm
-    $ LD_LIBRARY_PATH=src example/dump
-    $ LD_LIBRARY_PATH=src example/proxy-wrapper

 To build the documentation, `doxygen` needs to be executed in the root directory of the repository.
 The resulting documentation can then be found in the `doc` directory.
 The required Doxyfile is